ansible/ansible/docs/docsite/rst/dev_guide/developing_python3.rst

 Much of the knowledge of porting code will be usable on all three of these pieces but there are some special considerations for some of it as well.
+Information that is generally applicable to all three places is located in the controller-side section.

 --------------------------------------------
 Minimum Version of Python-3.x and Python-2.x